ColasNahaboo/advent-of-code-my-solutions/go/2015/README.md

 - `days/CLEANALL` prepares for a git commit: cleans dir, check missing info

 ## Notes per day
+Note: all solutions run under one second, unless mentioned.
 - **Day01** Starting simple, deciding on the directopry and file structure, experimenting with testing and debugging via dlv
 - **Day02** Working with regexps.
 - **Day03** Working with maps.